-Wearing a higher sunscreen SPF does NOT mean you can spend all day In the sun without reapplication
+Wearing a higher sunscreen SPF does NOT mean you can spend all day in the sun without reapplication

-You can get a sunburn even on acloudy day.
-Since upto 90% of the sun's rays can penetrate clouds, It's a good idea to apply sunscreen every day, no matter what the weather.
+You can get a sunburn even on a cloudy day.
+Since up to 90% of the sun's rays can penetrate clouds.
+It's a good idea to apply sunscreen everyday, no matter what the weather.

 Concrete, sand, water and snow reflect up to 85% of the sun's UV rays

 Loosely-woven, see-through and/or wet fabrics generally provide minimal protection against UV rays.
-The protection delivered by fabrics depends on their weave, thickness and color.
+The protection delivered by fabric depends on their weave, thickness and color.
 Look for tightly-woven fabrics and dark colors.
 There are also new fabrics with specific UPF (Ultraviolet Protection Factor) labels that provide even more sun protection.